 - To attract programmatic funding to strengthen our position as a world-leading academic institute for the treatment and translational research of head and neck disease.

-Liverpool Head and Neck Centre is a far-sighted initiative, created following formal collaboration between the University of Liverpool, Aintree University Hospital NHS Foundation Trust, The Clatterbridge Cancer Centre NHS Foundation Trust, The Walton Centre NHS Foundation Trust, The Royal Liverpool and Broadgreen University Hospitals NHS Trust, and Liverpool Health Partners.
+Liverpool Head and Neck Centre (LHNC) is a formal collaboration between Liverpool University Hospitals NHS Foundation Trust (LUHFT), The Clatterbridge Cancer Centre NHS Foundation Trust, The Walton Centre NHS Foundation Trust and the University of Liverpool (UoL).

 Mersey Head and Neck Oncology Research Group (MHNORG) strategises, co-ordinates and facilitates our broad research themes which are categorised as follows: